fridaymonday123/ByteBook/README.md

 This is the source code that runs [**RidingCat**](https://www.ridingcat.com) and all the associated services.
 If you want to use RidingCat then you don't need to run this code, we offer a hosted version of the app at [ridingcat.com](https://www.ridingcat.com).
 You can also find documentation on using RidingCat in [our guide](https://docs.ridingcat.com/s/guide).

-If you'd like to run your own copy of Outline or contribute to development then this is the place for you.
+If you'd like to run your own copy of RidingCat or contribute to development then this is the place for you.

 # Installation